balderekjk2/dockerdo/README.md

 bash install
 ```

-you will be prompted over which pieces you would like to install.
+You will be prompted over which pieces you would like to install.

 'nano syntax' (1) option uses `https://raw.githubusercontent.com/galenguyer/nano-syntax-highlighting/master/install.sh` to give your nano syntax support\
 'dockerdo' (2) option installs dockerdo into your ~/.local/bin (it will create if path does not exist) and configures your ~/.bashrc to make command available\